madgicweb/buddystream/readme.txt

-=== BuddyStream===
+=== BuddyStream ===
 Contributors: Blackphantom
-Tags: Buddypress, Twitter, Facebook, Flickr, Tweetstream, Facestream,Foursquare,Location, Google+, Soundcloud, Rss, Last.fm, Vimeo, LinkedIn, Buddystream, Apollo, Tumblr
+Tags: Buddypress, Twitter, Facebook, Flickr, Tweetstream, Facestream,Foursquare,Location, Google+, Soundcloud, Rss, Last.fm, Vimeo, LinkedIn, Buddystream, Apollo, Tumblr, Instagram
 Requires at least: WP 2.9.1, BuddyPress 1.2.3
-Tested up to: WP 3.5.1, BuddyPress 1.7.2
+Tested up to: WP 3.8 BuddyPress 1.9.1
-Stable tag: 3.0.4
+Stable tag: 3.1

 == Released under the GPL license == http://www.opensource.org/licenses/gpl-license.php

 == Description ==

+!IMPORTANT!
+    We are in a massive update progress, users with problems will get a message from us soon.
+    Free versions of the premium version will be send out soon.
+    Having problems mail me at: blackphantom25@gmail.com !IMPORTANT

 BuddyStream is a BuddyPress plugin that will synchronize all of your favorite Social Networks to the BuddyPress activity stream.

-The plugin is easy to set-up, operate, and for your members to use.
+The plugin setup can be hard but tried to keep it easy, operate, and for your members to use.
 Each Social Network has its own admin panel where you can see which users are using the network, view cool statistics, and manage the advanced filtering settings.

 Networks that the plugin currently supports:

 - Twitter
 - Flickr
 - Youtube
 - Last.fm
+- Location
-- Location !NEW!
+- !NEW!
+Instagram !NEW!

 Requirements.
 - PHP 5.2.1+